Prince of Persia 2: The Shadow and the Flame: Plot

-The magic carpet takes the Prince to the ruins of Basra filled with screaming flying goblin heads, snakes and traps.
+The magic carpet takes the Prince to the ruins of Basra, filled with screaming flying goblin heads, snakes, and traps.
+He finds a dagger.
 Arriving at what appears to have once been a throne room, the Prince loses consciousness after touching a sword on the ground and has another vision.
 The mysterious woman, revealed to be his mother, appears again.
 She explains that the Prince is of a royal lineage, the only survivor of the massacre by "armies of darkness" after his parents sacrificed their own lives to save him, and that the sword belonged to his father.
 She implores him to take the sword and avenge the fallen.

 The Prince rides a magical horse to a red temple, inhabited by warrior monks wearing bird headdresses.
 There, he finds that the shadow, created in the events of the original game, can now leave his body at his will.
 He wields his shadow to obtain the magic flame of the temple, at which point the bird warriors kneel before him.
 He flies back to Persia on the magic horse and confronts Jaffar.
 With the shadow and the flame, the Prince burns Jaffar, killing him for good.

-With Jaffar's spell broken, the Princess awakens and the couple rejoice with their love for each other.
+With Jaffar's spell broken, the Princess awakens, and the couple rejoices in their love for each other.
 The Prince orders the scattering of Jaffar's ashes.
-The game ends on a cliffhanger when an old witch is shown watching the happy couple through a crystal ball.
-According to Jordan Mechner, the plot of the old witch and the "armies of darkness" were set to be resolved in a sequel, which never came.
+The game ends on a cliffhanger when an old witch, with the same symbol drawn multiple times in the ruins tattooed on her forehead, is shown watching the happy couple through a crystal ball.
+According to Jordan Mechner, the plot involving the old witch and the "armies of darkness" was intended to be resolved in a sequel that never came.